Rideshare Car Accident Attorney in Missouri City, Texas

 If you were injured as a passenger in a taxi or by a negligent taxi driver, the company that owns the business and the car would be liable for your damages.
-If you are injured in an accident while a passenger in a rideshare vehicle or by a rideshare vehicle, whose liability insurance do you file a claim against?
+And if you are injured in an accident while a passenger in a rideshare vehicle or by a rideshare vehicle, whose liability insurance do you file a claim against?
 The answer can be complicated and answered by an experienced car accident attorney in Missouri City.

 At K.E.
-Bradley Attorney & Counselor at Law, I enjoy using my practice to represent injury victims of rideshare-involved accidents in Missouri City, Sugarland, Katy, Friendswood, Pearland, and Fresno, Texas.
-When you incur medical expenses and other damages in an accident caused by someone else’s negligence, I help you determine who bears financial responsibility.
+Bradley, Attorney & Counselor at Law, we represent injury victims of rideshare-involved accidents in Missouri City and El Paso areas.
+When you incur medical expenses and other damages in an accident caused by someone else’s negligence, our firm can help you determine who bears financial responsibility.

 Liability in a Rideshare Accident

 Multiple and sometimes competing variables may come into play in a rideshare-involved accident when determining liability with your car accident attorney.

 If you are a passenger in a rideshare vehicle and the rideshare driver causes an accident that results in your injuries, the rideshare company would be liable for your damages.
 That is because, at the time, the driver was working in the agency of the ride-hailing company, which puts the company’s liability insurance coverage into play.
 Uber and Lyft have major liability coverage of up to $1 million.

 If you are a rideshare passenger and another driver causes the accident, the other driver is liable for your injuries.
-However, you may be able to take advantage of some coverage provided by the company.
-For example, if the at-fault driver flees and scene, is uninsured, or doesn’t have enough insurance to compensate you fully for your injuries and other damages, you can file a claim with our Missouri City car accident attorney against Uber’s underinsured/uninsured motorist coverage.
+However, you can take advantage of some coverage provided by the company.
+For example, suppose the at-fault driver flees and scene, is uninsured, or doesn’t have enough insurance to compensate you fully for your injuries and other damages.
+In that case, you can file a claim with our Missouri City car accident attorney against Uber’s underinsured/uninsured motorist coverage.
 You may also be able to claim medical payment or personal injury protection (PIP) benefits included in Uber’s policy, regardless of who was at fault.